KaliRani/connecteddreamsA-support/README.md

 FAQ

 Why does the app request Bluetooth permission?
-The app uses Bluetooth to activate or communicate with nearby Bluetooth-enabled devices, such as audio or light accessories, when alarms are triggered.
+The app uses Bluetooth to communicate with nearby compatible Bluetooth-enabled devices, such as audio or light accessories, when alarms trigger.
 Users may also connect other Bluetooth devices for wellness or health-related tracking.
 We do not collect, store, or transmit personal data.

 Why does the app request Camera access?
 Camera access for: